Everybody Knows This Is Nowhere: Release

 The front cover is a grainy photo depicting Young leaning against a tree with his dog Winnipeg at his feet.
 The photographer was Frank Bez.

+Promotion

+Young would tour with Crazy Horse upon completion of the album, playing various dates in North America in May and June 1969.
+From August to December, Young would join Crosby, Stills and Nash for their tour of North America promoting their debut album.
+The group would perform at Woodstock and the Big Sur Folk Festival and perform "Down by the River" on ABC Television.
+In February and March 1970, Young would once again tour with Crazy Horse, performing the bulk of the album in the setlist.
+Performances at the Fillmore East with Miles Davis opening would see release in 2006 as Live at the Fillmore East.

 Reception

 Upon its release, Everybody Knows This Is Nowhere received generally favorable reviews from critics.
 Bruce Miroff of Rolling Stone wrote a favorable review, describing Young's voice as "perpetually mournful, without being maudlin or pathetic.
 It hints at a world in which sorrow underlies everything [...] because that world is recognizable to most of us, Young's singing is often strangely moving."
 Despite stating that "in several respects [the album] falls short of his previous effort" and that "the lyricism of the first album can only be found in faint traces," he concluded that the album "offers ample rewards.
 Young's music partially makes up for its lack of grace by its energy and its assurance."
 Robert Christgau wrote in The Village Voice that "Young is a strange artist and I am not all the way into him yet, but this record is haunting".
 The original review was printed with a grade of "B+", but Christgau later said he would have changed it to an "A−".